 Lead management is a lot like fishing.
-You define your desired catch, choose appropriate bait, set up your nets and wait for the right moment to catch a deal.
+You define your desired catch, choose the appropriate bait, set up your rods and wait for the right moment to land a deal.
 However, sales stats show that around 80% of marketing leads never convert to sales.
 Yes, there are plenty of fish in the sea, but none of them are of value to you if they escape your sales funnel.
-There is nothing more frustrating than spending precious resources – time and money on leads without converting them into clients.
+There is nothing more frustrating than spending precious resources – time and money – on leads without converting them into clients.

-Let’s take a closer look at lead management: what it is, what are its vital processes and how to apply first-rate industry practices to win friendship and loyalty of newly acquired leads.
+Let’s take a closer look at sales lead management and the complete lead management process: what it is, what are its vital processes, and how to apply first-rate industry practices to win the friendship and the loyalty of newly acquired sales leads.

 Lead management process

-Lead management is the secret backbone of every business.
-By definition, lead management is a sales process by which marketing acquires, qualifies, nurtures and hands over sales-ready leads to the sales.
+Sales lead management is the secret backbone of every business.
+By definition, lead management is a sales process through which marketing acquires, qualifies, nurtures and hands over sales-ready leads to the sales team.

-As you might be aware, lead management is a complex process.
-No wonder that businesses struggle with it.
-Some common mistakes lead management mistakes include:
+As you might be aware, the lead management process is a complex process.
+It’s no wonder that businesses struggle with it.
+Some common lead management mistakes include:

 - Aiming at the wrong audience.

 - Sales and marketing teams are at odds with each other.